Used Trucks and the End of the Era

 What do you think about old trucks?
 Let us know in the comments section below about your experience and the favorites you have.

-PS: If you have an older Chevy, you like it and want to say something about it, feel free to send photos and captions.
+PS: If you have an older Chevy you like and want to say something about it, feel free to send photos and captions.
 I’d like to post an article on Chevy owner love someday if I can get enough feedback.
 Thanks for sharing!

 For additional articles on used vehicles, here are two for your consideration: “Consumer Reports Lists What’s New in Small Pickup Trucks” and “Everything You Need to Know About Buying Cars and Truck Tires.”

-NEXT: Consumers Report New List of Trucks of the Year Buyers Liked and Disliked After Purchase
+NEXT: Consumers Report New List of Trucks of the Year Buyers Like and Dislike After Purchase

 Timothy Boyer is an automotive reporter for Torque News based in Cincinnati.
 Experienced with early car restoration, he regularly restores older vehicles with engine modifications to improve performance.
 Follow the Team on Twitter at @TimBoyerWrites for daily new and used vehicle news.